 She is an author and consultant assisting others on innovative methods to protect animals and to promote more compassionate connections between animals and humans.
-Currently she is working with the National District Attorneys Association as the Director of the National Center for Prosecution of Animal Abuse.
+Currently she is working with the National District Attorneys Association where she launched and directs the National Center for Prosecution of Animal Abuse.

-Allie was an Assistant Prosecuting Attorney in Michigan for over 8 years handling felony and high-profile cases, including heading the 1999 MSU Riot prosecutions.
+Allie was an Assistant Prosecuting Attorney in Michigan for many years handling felony and high-profile cases, including heading the 1999 MSU Riot prosecutions.
 Since 1997, she has been training and consulting with prosecutors and criminal justice professionals.
 In 2003, she became a Senior Attorney with the National District Attorneys Association’s National Center for Prosecution of Child Abuse and National Child Protection Training Center in Alexandria, Virginia.
 She specialized in the investigation and prosecution of child abuse, created a training program on the co-occurrence between animal abuse and intra-familial violence, authored numerous professional articles, and traveled the country training prosecutors, law enforcement and child protection professionals on best practices to benefit child victims.

 In 2007, she joined the American Humane Association as Vice President of Public Policy and Vice President of Human-Animal Strategic Initiatives.
 She drafted and analyzed federal and state legislation to protect animals and children, including being the author of the 2009-10 legislative bill to ban pound seizure in Michigan (which passed the House and ran out of time in Senate) and a bill to ban gas chambers in Michigan shelters.
 She oversaw special initiatives related to human-animal interactions, including launching the Pets and Women’s Shelters (PAWS) Program in 2008 (now Sheltering Animals & Families Together (SAF-T)™) which she created in the mid 1990′s.
 This program is the first and only national initiative to help domestic violence shelters create on-site housing for family pets so that families in crisis do not have to be separated from their pets or leave them behind in an abusive home.
-Allie appeared on The Today Show in March 2009 about the program.
-Her work has also been featured in numerous publications including USA Today, The Washington Post, Cat Fancy Magazine and Chatelaine Magazine in Canada.
+Allie appeared on The Today Show about the program.
+Her work has also been featured in numerous publications including the Associated Press, USA Today, The Washington Post, Cat Fancy Magazine and Chatelaine Magazine in Canada.
 She also co-created the Therapy Animals Supporting Kids (TASK)™ Program which sets forth guidelines on how to effectively incorporate therapy animals to help abused children, especially through the court process.

 Allie is a nationally recognized trainer, author and media commentator on issues involving pound seizure, animal prosecution issues, the co-occurrence between animal abuse and violence to humans, compassionate human-animal interactions, pets caught in the recession crisis and innovative ways to help animals.
-She has conducted over 200 trainings across the United States to prosecutors, judges, child, family violence, and animal protection professionals, and has authored more than 50 publications.
-Her animal advocacy work has been featured in University of Detroit Mercy School of Law’s Magazine (December 2010) and as the cover story for Alpha Xi Delta Quill Magazine (Spring 2010).
+She has conducted over 250 trainings across the United States to prosecutors, judges, child, family violence, and animal protection professionals, and has authored more than 50 publications.
+Her animal advocacy work has been featured in the University of Detroit Mercy School of Law’s Magazine (December 2010) and as the cover story for Alpha Xi Delta Quill Magazine (Spring 2010).